jasonbrickner/DoubleChEC/README.md

 # ChEC-seq_Peak_Finder
 ## Introduction
 ChIP-seq is commonly used to identify genome-wide protein-DNA interactions.
 However, ChIP-seq often gives a low yield, which is not ideal for quantitative outcomes.
 ChEC-seq is an alternative method to ChIP-seq

+## Questions?
+If you have any questions, please contact xxx